liquity/dev/README.md

 - The Liquity admin address may transfer tokens **only to verified lockup contracts with an unlock date at least one year after system deployment**

 Also, separate LQTY allocations are made at deployent to EOAs that hold the LQTY reserved for LP rewards and for bug bounties/hackathons.
-Aside from these allocations, the only LQTY made freely available in this first year is the LQTY that is publically issued to Stability Pool depositors via the `CommunityIssuance` contract.
+Aside from these allocations, the only LQTY made freely available in this first year is the LQTY that is publically issued to Stability Providers via the `CommunityIssuance` contract.

 ### Lockup Implementation and admin transfer restriction